crudspa/crudspa/doc/Concepts/Injection.md

 The same idea holds on the server side, where applications choose wrappers, repositories, infrastructure providers, and service implementations in one place.

+The newer Content modules use the same composition model.
+A runtime forum host registers `IForumRunService` on both sides and selects one server-side `ISessionLicenseResolver`.
+A messaging host registers one or more keyed `IPopulationResolver` implementations, portal-specific `IActivationTargetProvider` implementations, and its chosen email or SMS channel services.
+The reusable modules own orchestration; the host owns product-specific audience and provider choices.

 ## Why This Helps Consumers

 That helps because Crudspa isn't trying to own your whole application.
 It's trying to give your application a strong default shape.